The vision of Elephanatics was created by co-founders Fran Duthie, Dr Jake Wall, Christina Toms, and Dr Andrea Duthie.

 Richard Lindsay is a founding partner of Lindsay LLP in Vancouver.
 As a well-known insurance lawyer in Canada, Richard has extensive trial and appellate court experience, including appearing before the Supreme Court of Canada.
 Driven with a desire to use his skills in the service of helping elephants and other wildlife, Richard volunteers with Lawyers Without Borders in Kenya and Tanzania where he teaches advocacy skills to magistrates, prosecutors, and wildlife officers charged with reducing elephant and rhino poaching.

 Chelsey has a Bachelor of Business Administration and works in the logistics industry.
 She has been a long-time lover of animals and has always had love and respect for elephants.
 This love and respect intensified after a week volunteering with elephants in Thailand in 2017.
-Upon her return, she joined Elephanatics and is looking forward to running campaigns to help with the conservation of elephants.
+She is responsible for running Elephanatics Teespring t-shirt line.

 CAROL-ANN AND BRIAN KUNIMOTO